Post 911 GI Bill Changes – Transferring Benefits to Spouse & Dependents

 Are there any specific rules family members have to follow when the GI Bill gets transferred to them?

-- They can use the benefit immediately.
+- Can use the benefit immediately.

 - If their service member’s last discharge was before January 1, 2013, you have up to 15 years after their last separation from active duty.
 If their last discharge was after January 1st, 2013, there is no time limit for those benefits.